 Cursillo Ultreyas, are still somewhat occasions of gathering for prayer.

-Healing Sessions and Native Sirituality Studies, have been facilitated by Sister Kateri Mitchell, SSA.
+Healing Sessions and Native Spirituality Studies, have been facilitated by Sister Kateri Mitchell, SSA.

 From June 28 - 30, 1996 the parish celebration, coinciding with the Homecoming, will draw many who will come to take time to pause and to give thanks for the past and to say a confident "yes" to the future.

-Archbishop Peter Sutton, OMI, by his presence, will give due recognition to the faithfulness and accomplishments of the people who have made Ile a la Crosse "a special place with a special past, looking towards a special tomorrow".
-150 years of a proud heritage...a time to sing of the legends and of the songs of the ancestors.
+Archbishop Peter Sutton, OMI, by his presence, will give due recognition to the faithfulness and accomplishments of the people who have made Ile-a-la-Crosse "a special place with a special past, looking towards a special tomorrow".
+150 years of a proud heritage...a time to sing of the legends and the songs of the ancestors.

 The glorious pages of its history will freely boast about the faithfulness of St. John the Baptist parishioners ever becoming an "adult church".
 The faith that will be celebrated in the year 2,000 is being planted and nourished even now as these people of blessing "give thanks".